michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0062.md

 - n: a sudden abrupt pull
 - n: a powerful small boat designed to pull or push larger ships
 ### Family
-tug: tugged, tugger, tugging, tugs+;tugger: tuggers
+- tug: tugged, tugger, tugging, tugs+
+- tugger: tuggers
 ### Examples
 - To deny the tug of that on all your most primitive instincts is to deny that you are human at all.
 - In addition, tidal friction caused by the moon’s gravity tugging on the Earth’s ocean also throws off the length of the planet’s rotation.